jhogan/core/README.md

 <a id="assets-third-party"></a>
 ## Third party module ##
-The [third.py](third.py) module contains classe related to the integration of the framework with third party systems such as external mail servers, credit card processing systems, geocoding services etc. It contains facilities that perform, monitor and manager these interactions.
+The [third.py](third.py) module contains classes related to the integration of the framework with third party systems such as external mail servers, credit card processing systems, geocoding services etc. It contains facilities that perform, monitor and manager these interactions.